Find out about follow up appointments and tests after treatment for vulval cancer.

 Your doctor will want to monitor you closely to check there are no signs of the cancer coming back.
 Or if it does come back, to spot it before you have any symptoms.

 Your doctor may also suggest that you examine yourself routinely.
 This is called self examination.
+Do speak to your nurse or doctor about this if you have any concerns.

 How long you have follow up